Negros bleeding-heart pigeon: Habitat and conservation status

 Conservation actions proposed include fieldwork and surveys in areas where they have been reported and other areas with suitable habitats.
 Provide protection for existing habitats like the Northern Negros Forest reserve.
 Encourage reforestation activities with an emphasis on native trees.
 Create education and awareness campaigns to aid in conservation and prevent hunting and the pet trade.

+In 2025, the Mandai Wildlife Group sent back 10 individuals to Talarak Foundation, Negros Forest Park in Bacolod managed by the Talarak Foundation.
+According to EDGE of Existence programme, only 70 - 400 of the pigeons remain worldwide.